 We learn in a variety of different ways in Year 4, taking our direction from the National Curriculum.
-Our topic for the Autumn term is the Ancient Egyptians.
+Our topic for the Summer Term 2 is Rivers.
 You can find out more about what Birch Class will be up to on our Topic Web, ready to download below.

 Homework is given out every Friday and is due in again on Wednesday.
-They can expect Spellings, Maths work and usually a English or Topic-based activity.
+The children can expect Spellings, Maths work and usually an English or Topic-based activity.
 They are also expected to read ten pages a day, five days a week.
-Children should not be working more than an hour and a half a week on their assigned task, although any extra research or practice they would like to do is always warmly welcomed.
+The children should not be working more than an hour and a half a week on their assigned task, although any extra research or practice they would like to do is always warmly welcomed.

-Spellings are given out by Mrs Millard every Monday and tested the following week.
-Children are given two copies of the spelling list: one to keep in their tray, to practise during quiet moments in the school day, and another set to take home.
+Spellings are given out by Mrs Millard every Thursday and tested the following week.
+Children are given two copies of the spelling list: one to keep in their tray, to practice during quiet moments in the school day, and another set to take home.

 There are so many ways to support your child's success.
 Regular reading with your child is important.
 Please spend some time discussing the text with them.
 For fiction texts, discuss the genre, plot, characters, endings, language used etc. For non-fiction texts, discuss the type of text, its purpose, audience and structure.

-Our weekly spellings need to be learned at home.
-Mrs Millard goes through the spelling rules with us before she hands them out, so we know what to focus on. about what we are reading.
+Weekly spellings need to be learned at home.
+Mrs Millard goes through the spelling rules with the children before she hands them out, so they know what to focus on.
 In Maths we will focus on the instant recall of times tables and number bonds.

 On Thursday the 30th January Year 4 will be taking part in a 'Digestion' workshop led by a visiting STEM Ambassador.